 Each one of Intuit’s pricing tiers has a corresponding rate.
 For example, QUAL, MQUAL and NQUAL may carry rates of 1.60%, 2.60% and 3.60%, respectively.

-With full control of rates Intuit is able to dictate the pricing tier to which a business's credit card transactions are routed.
+With full control of rates, Intuit is able to dictate the pricing tier to which a business’s credit card transactions are routed.
 For example, Intuit may route a regular consumer credit card to the QUAL tier and a reward credit card to the NQUAL tier.
+You’d pay less to accept the consumer card than the reward card.

 When Intuit processes a transaction at the higher MQUAL or NQUAL pricing tier the transaction is said to have downgraded.
 While it’s true that downgrades happen at interchange (how Visa and MasterCard classify a transaction), in the case of tiered pricing, many downgrades also occur at the processor level (Intuit gets to downgrade any transaction it wants).

-Unfortunately, Intuit has failed to disclose its ability to influence downgrades on the company's Web site.
+Unfortunately, Intuit doesn’t disclose its ability to influence downgrades on the company’s website.

 Intuit & Excessive Downgrades